The Complete Guide to Cleaning Limestone Hearth and Surrounds Without Causing Damage

 Soot from an open fire is challenging when cleaning limestone fireplaces because of its oily composition.
 First, try cleaning the affected areas with your mild soap solution, working in small sections and spending extra time on heavily soiled spots.

 A baking soda paste (mixed with water) can serve as a gentle, non-acidic cleaning alternative for particularly tough soot stains.
 Apply to the stained area and let sit for 5-10 minutes.
-Then gently scrub with a soft bristle brush before rinsing.
+Then gently scrub with a soft-bristle brush before rinsing.

 A specialized commercial product with neutral pH levels designed for limestone or masonry might be necessary for specific, stubborn stains like oil, rust, or organic matter.
 Reddit users recommend professional-grade products like Eaco Chem OneRestore for tough cases.
 These products are formulated to break down difficult stains without damaging the limestone surface.